StockSharp/doc/en/topics/api/connectors/forex/fxcm.md

 # FXCM

-**FXCM** - Forex trading platform.
+**FXCM** connects StockSharp to the official **FXCM REST and Socket.IO API**.

+The connector supports instrument lookup, market data, portfolio information, and order operations.

-Before you start writing trading robots for the current trading platform, it is recommended to read the links in the [Connectors](../../connectors.md).
+Before developing trading robots, review the materials in the [Connectors](../../connectors.md) section.

-## Recommended content
+## See also

 [Connectors](../../connectors.md)